Acura RL Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Average insurance rates for an Acura RL are $1,178 a year with full coverage.
-Comprehensive insurance costs around $220, collision costs $326, and liability insurance is estimated at $474.
-Buying just liability costs approximately $522 a year, with insurance for high-risk drivers costing $2,542 or more.
-Teens receive the highest rates at $4,596 a year or more.
+U.S. average insurance rates for an Acura RL are $1,178 a year including full coverage.
+Comprehensive costs approximately $220, collision insurance costs $326, and liability insurance is $474.
+A policy with just liability insurance costs around $522 a year, and coverage for high-risk drivers costs around $2,542.
+16-year-old drivers pay the highest rates at up to $4,596 a year.

 Average premium for full coverage: $1,178

-Full coverage includes $500 physical damage deductibles, 30/60 bodily injury liability limits, and includes both medical and UM/UIM coverage.
-Rates are averaged for all U.S. states and for all RL models.
+Includes $500 policy deductibles, split liability limits of 30/60, and includes both medical and uninsured motorist insurance.
+Estimates are averaged for all 50 U.S. states and for different RL trim levels.

 Use the form below to get customized rates for your location.